goburrow/melon/README.md

 ```

 ## Contributing
-The project still lacks of coffee and swears.
-Comments, issues and pull requests are welcome.
+Comments, issues and pull requests are always welcome.